Severance Agreement Lawyers

 If you have been offered a severance agreement, it is important that you not sign it right away.
 You should have a skilled Philadelphia severance agreement lawyer review the agreement.
 Your attorney may be able to seek a better deal for you.
 At Console Mattiacci Law, LLC, we advise and represent employees on severance packages.
 Call us today at 215-545-7676 to schedule a consultation.

-Severance Package Info
+Elements of a Severance Package

 Typically, a severance package will offer certain benefits as an incentive to the employee.
 These may include cash payments, extension of benefits and letters of recommendation.
 They may also include provisions that would otherwise contradict company policy.
 For instance, in most circumstances, an employee may not receive a payout of vacation or sick time but can receive it under the agreement.